hickoryhost/Threadopolis/README.md

 ## Quickstart

-Threadopolis is pure Python 3.11+ with no external dependencies required for the core build flow.
+knotly is pure Python 3.11+ with no external dependencies required for the core build flow.

 ```bash
 python -m venv .venv